Published (reviewed and quality assured)

 Storm events are associated with intense winds and precipitation, which may lead to structural damage, flooding and storm surges.
 These events can have large impacts on human health and on vulnerable systems, such as forests, and transport and energy infrastructures.
 According to the Munich Re NatCatSERVICE and the EM-DAT database, storms were the costliest natural hazard (in terms of insured losses) in Europe between 1998 and 2009; they ranked fourth in terms of the number of human casualties.

 - IPCC, 2013.
 Climate Change: The Physical Science Basis.
 Contribution of Working Group I to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [Stocker, T. F., D. Qin, G.-K. Plattner, M. Tignor, S. K. Allen, J. Boschung, A. Nauels, Y. Xia, V. Bex and P. M. Midgley (eds.)].
-Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA, in press.
+Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA.

 - Trends in the extreme wind speeds (95th percentile of daily maximum wind speed)